 Debt & Investment - The Finance department is responsible for managing all loans and mortgages to ensure funds are borrowed for approved projects and within the relevant legislation.
 Additionally, rates and repayment terms should be competitive and reasonable for the size and nature of the project.
-At the end of 2020, the total County long term debt was \$11.9M.
-Further, unfunded capital from 2020 in the amount of \$4.1M for uncompleted multiyear projects planned for debenture financing along with the final project costs incurred in future years will be financed by debentures for works related primarily to the Golden Plough Lodge and Northumberland County Archives and Museum (GPL/NCAM) Redevelopment Project Trent Hills Shared Emergency Services Base.
-This project is financed currently through construction financing with Infrastructure Ontario to be converted to a long term debenture upon project completion.
-The overall level of debt is well below the provincial averages for similar counties in southern Ontario and the Annual Repayment Limit as set for the County by the Ministry of Municipal Affairs and Housing.
-The 2021 budget includes an anticipated \$60.3M in new long term debt reflective of continued construction financing towards the GPL/NCAM redevelopment project as managed by the Major Capital Projects Department.
-Further, the long term plan projects that the County's debt level will start to increase through the years 2022-2023 with the continuation of construction/debenture financing to be sourced for the GPL/NCAM redevelopment project.
+At the end of 2021, the total County long term debt was \$10.3M.
+Further, unfunded capital from 2021 in the amount of \$19.8M for uncompleted multiyear projects planned for debenture financing along with the final project costs incurred in future years will be financed by debentures for works related primarily to the Golden Plough Lodge and Northumberland County Archives and Museum (GPL/NCAM) Redevelopment Project.
+This project is financed currently through construction financing with Infrastructure Ontario to be converted to a long-term debenture upon project completion.
+The overall level of debt is well below the provincial averages for similar counties in southern Ontario, limits as stipulated within the County's debt policy, and the Annual Repayment Limit as set for the County by the Ministry of Municipal Affairs and Housing.
+The 2022 budget includes an anticipated \$44.7M in new long-term debt primarily reflective of continued construction financing towards the GPL/NCAM redevelopment project as managed by the Major Capital Projects Department.
+Further, the long-term plan projects that the County's debt level will start to increase through 2023 with the continuation of construction/debenture financing to be sourced for the GPL/NCAM redevelopment project.

 Managing all day to day banking is the responsibility of the Finance department as well as investing any funds that are not required for current operations.
 The investments must be in compliance with the Municipal Act and County policy.
 Historically, the County made insignificant contributions to reserves in an effort to balance immediate and long term needs against reasonable levy increases.
-The County has made a conscious effort to increase reserve contributions over the past several budgets.
+The County has made a conscious effort to increase reserve contributions over the past several budgets and now also in accordance with requirements under the Reserve Policy as adopted in 2022.
 As the level of reserves increases, the Finance department will be responsible for the management of investments.
-At the end of 2020, total County reserves were \$69.2M.
+At the end of 2021, total County reserves were \$83.2M.